 Virtual and Augmented Reality in Education

 When I was a kid, we primarily used pencil and paper.
 Now students are using iPads just as much as notepads.
-Also, with it becoming more and more accessible, students will be able to take advantage of virtual and augmented reality in the classroom as well.
+Also, with it becoming more and more accessible, students will be able to take advantage of virtual and augmented reality in the classroom.

 The benefits of virtual and augmented reality in the school are varied and numerous, but here is a couple to think about: